EichlerLab/smrtsv2/GENOTYPE.md

 SV breakpoints on that contig (`CONTIG_START` and `CONTIG_END`).
 These contigs must be found in the BAM referenced by `sv_contigs`.

+Currently, the reference file must be an uncompressed FASTA.
+We are expecting to add support for gzipped and bgzipped FASTA files, but that will currently not work correctly.

 The genotyping model is the name of a directory in `files/gtmodel`.
 Several models were trained at different read depths and with no-call cut-off criteria.
 For high-coverage data, we used `30x-4` with a `min_call_depth` of `8`.
 For low-coverage 1000 Genomes data, we used `8x2` with a `min_call_depth` of `2`.